Macos

 Setting up a new Mac for development takes longer than you think.
 The step everyone forgets - Xcode CLI tools must come before Homebrew.

-Octopus Cognition - Why AI Agents Split Brain from Arms
+The Octopus Model: Why the Best AI Agents Split Brain from Arms

 Open Source MCP Server for macOS Accessibility Tree Control